Specialist travel insurance for people who’ve had a pulmonary embolism

 **Included with Super Duper cover only

 A good holiday can help you relax and be active, and both can help ease the stress that comes with having a pulmonary embolism.
 As someone who has suffered a serious health condition, though, it’s crucial that you’re fully prepared for your trip.

 Before the holiday, be sure to let your doctor – either your GP or consultant – know your plans.
 This will allow them to change your anticoagulation medication if they feel necessary, or to offer you a larger prescription if you’re going away for an extended period of time.
 It may even be that you need a formal note to legally carry your medication into another country.

-Sitting still for any extended period of time can increase the risk of blood clots.
+Sitting still for an extended period of time can increase the risk of blood clots.
 It’s important to take precautions before your flight, especially if it’s a long one.
-Compression socks are a must, and be sure to move around regularly during the journey.
+Compression socks are a must but be sure to move around regularly during the journey.
 You can also perform leg exercises in your seat.